Undergraduate Research Program

-The Levinson Emerging Scholars Awards support talented and highly motivated UW juniors and seniors who want to pursue creative and advanced research in biology, biochemistry, bioengineering, bioinformatics, chemistry, genetics, neuroscience and related fields.
+The Levinson Emerging Scholars Awards support talented and highly motivated UW juniors and seniors who want to pursue creative and advanced bioscience and related research.

 Washington Research Foundation Fellowships (WRFF) are for advanced undergraduates to support promising students who work on creative and sophisticated science and engineering research projects under the guidance of UW faculty.
 WRFFs target undergraduates who have already participated in undergraduate research for at least three quarters and who are working beyond an introductory level in a project that requires creativity and advanced knowledge.